silverstripe-archive/deploynaut/docs/en/index.md

 ## Capistrano Installation

 Capistrano is written in ruby, and often deployed as a ruby gem.
-So the first requirement is to Installing it system wide (without supporting ri and docs) is done by:
+So the first requirement is to install it system wide (without supporting ri and docs):

 	$ sudo gem install capistrano --no-ri --no-rdoc --verbose -v 2.15.5